 Now, as recently-returned CEO Jack Dorsey pivots Twitter to being a community for worldwide discussions around live events, he also sees Twitter being overtaken in the number of Daily Active Users by visually-oriented services like Instagram and Snapchat.
 Some of the growing attraction to these networks surely lies in the secular shift from text to video that the entire internet is experiencing.
 But, both services require stricter identity verification than Twitter does, limiting the potential for trolling and abuse.

-Racism, sexism, misogyny, hate and anger of all stripes finds a home on its timeline.
 The conundrum Dorsey faces is that to crack down on Twitter abuse, he’d likely have to decimate his Daily Active User numbers, a key metric by which Twitter stock is evaluated on Wall Street.
 Analysts estimate that Twitter has less than 140 million DAUs.
 (Snapchat was just estimated to have 150 million DAUs.)
 Back in late 2014, Quartz reported that at least 23 million Twitter accounts were probably bots–not human at all.
 Since Twitter makes no distinction between bot accounts and human ones, requiring verification without making some kind of allowance for bots would wipe out millions of accounts that don’t have phone numbers or email addresses, since, well, they aren’t human.
 If Twitter’s DAUs crashed as a result, the company’s stock price could plummet.

 But requiring verification would also wipe out thousands of accounts maintained by human purveyors of hate.
 These are twisted individuals who viciously attack public figures, comedians, actors, authors, journalists, feminists, politicians, teenagers, bloggers, people of color, LGBT people, people with disabilities–any person who is looked upon as other by those who police the world for people who do not conform to their narrow, unforgiving lens of appropriate human attributes and behavior.